YOPX hacks

 Write down bothersome symptoms, good days, any medication changes and how they’ve worked (noting side effects too).

-• Transform symptom tracking into a positive journey: also you can note down small victories, funny moments, and personal achievements.
+Transform symptom tracking into a positive journey and write down small victories, funny moments, and personal achievements.
 Celebrate the progress!

 More at:

-Embrace the occasional soft voice by turning your home into a futuristic space.
 Create a smart home with your appliances and lights on voice commands for a touch of tech-savvy fun.
+You can set your medication reminders, turn lights on or off, and so much more…

 More at: